Business Advisory Services

 By Jason Watson, CPA

 We raise the risk issue throughout our chapter on reasonable shareholder salary, but let’s touch on it some more.
 Please recall that shareholder distributions are financial rewards to the investor.
 While the detached abstract investor and the employee are the same person (you), it doesn’t change the theoretical demands of an investor.
 When a business valuation is calculated, discretionary cash flow is determined and then a risk premium is assigned to it.
-Simply stated, cash flow divided by risk equals value.
-Basically, you can something like this-
+Simply stated, cash flow divided by risk (capitalization rate) equals value.

 Discount Rate Element | Risk Value | Source |